irahorecka/sgd-rest/README.md

 | `go` | `details` | Gets basic information about a GO term.
 | `go` | `locus_details` | Gets a list of genes annotated to a GO term.

 Use a subclass to retrieve the endpoint's response.
 This library utilizes the [`requests`](https://github.com/psf/requests) library, returning a `requests.models.Response` instance.
-Use this instance to define the desired processing of the REST API content.
+Use this instance to define how the REST API content should be processed.

-For example, for the gene ARO1, get GO details as JSON and literature details as text:
+For example, for gene ARO1, get GO details as JSON and literature details as text:

 ```python
 import sgd